 [Attribute points: 0]

 Understanding that it was a command of thought rather than an out loud declaration Rainer became deeply interested in the information before him.
-The amount of unknown information was slightly overwhelming but he began inspecting it and much to his delight, information about anything he thought of in his status became revealed before him.
+The amount of unknown information was slightly overwhelming but he began inspecting it and much to his delight, information about anything he thought of in his status was revealed before him.

 [Excellent Arcane Affinity: 200% general improvement and growth to Arcane Spells and Arcane related skills.
 50% Improvement and growth to all magic spells and magic-related skills.]